Ski-jump (aviation)

 Numerous naval services have since adopted the ski-jump for their own aircraft carriers and amphibious assault platforms, while land-based uses have been examined as well.
-Ski-jumps can be used in two ways: Short Take-Off But Arrested Recovery (STOBAR) for conventional, tailhook-equipped naval aircraft; and Short Take-Off, Vertical Landing (STOVL) for V/STOL aircraft.
-Catapult-equipped aircraft carriers have become a minority in the 21st century in part because ski-jump operations are simpler and cost less.
+Ski-jumps can be used in two ways: Short Take-Off But Arrested Recovery (STOBAR) for tailhook-equipped naval aircraft capable of arresting gear deceleration; and Short Take-Off, Vertical Landing (STOVL) for V/STOL aircraft capable of vertical thrust vectoring.
+As aircraft catapults are much more sophisticated, costly and energy-intensive systems, currently only three countries (the United States, France and China) are capable of operating Catapult-Assisted Take-Off but Arrested Recovery (CATOBAR) carriers, while all other countries that still have aircraft carriers in the 21st century use STOBAR or STOVL carriers with ski-jumps.

 Principle

 The Spanish Juan Carlos I with ski-jump deck in 2023.

 A fixed-wing aircraft must build up forward speed during a lengthy takeoff roll.
 As the forward velocity increases, the wings produce greater amounts of lift.
 At a high enough speed, the lift force will exceed the weight of the aircraft, and the aircraft will become capable of sustained flight.
 Since the aircraft must reach flight speed using only its own engines for power, a long runway is required so that the aircraft can build up speed.
 On an aircraft carrier, the flight deck is so short that most aircraft cannot reach flight speed before reaching the end of the deck.
 Since lift is less than gravity, the aircraft will lose altitude after the wheels leave the flight deck and possibly fall into the sea.

 A ski-jump ramp at the end of the flight deck redirects the aircraft to a slight upward angle, converting part of the aircraft's forward motion into a positive rate of climb.
 Since the aircraft is still traveling at an inadequate speed to generate enough lift, its climb rate will start to drop as soon as it leaves the flight deck.
 However, the ski-jump launch has given the aircraft additional time to continue accelerating.
 By the time its upward velocity has decayed to zero, the aircraft will be going fast enough for its wings to produce enough lift.
 At this point, the aircraft will be in stable flight, having launched from the carrier without ever dipping below the height of the flight deck.

 Many modern aircraft carriers lack catapults, so heavy aircraft must take off using their own engines.
 Ski-jumps make it possible for heavier aircraft to take off than a horizontal deck allows.
 However, ski-jump launches cannot match the payloads made possible by high-speed catapult launches.
 While aircraft such as the F/A 18 that are normally catapult-launched can make use of a ski-ramp, this typically comes at the cost of a reduced capacity for either fuel or munitions, and thus negatively impacting mission scope significantly.